-Frixuelos are a dish originally from the Spanish provinces of Asturias and Leon.
-Frixuelos or Filloas are a simple crepe-like dessert made of flour, milk, and eggs, which can be filled with a variety of fillings - sweet or salty.
+Frixuelos is a dish originally from the Spanish provinces of Asturias and Leon.
+Frixuelos or Filloas is a simple crepe-like dessert made of flour, milk, and eggs, which can be filled with a variety of fillings - sweet or salty.
 Tradition in Asturias is to fill them with sweet apple compote.

 04 of 05

 Bunuelos are perfect for an afternoon snack or dessert and are a typical Spanish dessert, eaten in every region of Spain.
 Truly light as air, after frying, they are dusted with powdered sugar and may be filled with cream, custard or a fruit preserve.Continue to 5 of 5 below.